NEW Beginbaby Prebiotic + Probiotics with HMOS. SHOP NOW. Subscribe & Save for 15% off and FREE shipping!

 Metabolism of Dietary Nutrients

 The gut microbiome significantly influences the metabolism of dietary nutrients, including fats and cholesterol.
-Certain gut bacteria metabolize dietary components into bioactive compounds that affect lipid metabolism and cholesterol levels, influencing the
+Certain gut bacteria metabolize dietary components into bioactive compounds that affect lipid metabolism and cholesterol levels.

 Blood Pressure Regulation